-As one may observe, when $\dM\in\mc{M}_n(\dR)$ is a matrix with coefficients decaying fast enough away from the diagonal, then the commutator $\lL_\alpha\dM\lL_\alpha^{-1}-\dM$ is small compared to the identity, in the sense of quadratic forms, as shown in the next lemma.
+Note that when $\dH\in\mc{M}_N(\dR)$ is a matrix with off-diagonal entries decaying fast enough, then the commutator $\lL_\alpha\dH\lL_\alpha^{-1}-\dH$ is in some sense small compared to the identity, as shown in the next lemma.